Meet Our Team

 He/Him/His

-EmailAhmed helps refugees and new Americans to enroll in the Individual Development Account (IDA) program as well as providing financial coaching.
-The IDA is a matched savings program to help you pay for a vehicle, home, small business or post-secondary (after high school) education.
+EmailAhmed supports refugees and other new Americans through enrollment in the Individual Development Account (IDA) program and provides ongoing financial coaching.
+IDA is a matched savings program that helps participants work toward goals such as purchasing a vehicle, home, small business, or post‑secondary education.

-Ahmed has a BA in English and Literature and an MA in Linguistics from a university in Iraq.
-In his free time, Ahmed enjoys hiking, fishing, camping, swimming and soccer.
-He speaks Arabic and English.
+Ahmed holds a BA in English and Literature and an MA in Linguistics.
+In his free time, he enjoys hiking, fishing, camping, swimming, and soccer.

 -